HyenaPixel: Global Image Context with Convolutions: Evaluation

 \subsection{Ablation Study}

 We test different aspects of \hypx{}Former-S12.
-The training is conducted on IN-1k and mainly follows the procedure described in Section~\ref{sec:eval:image_classifciation}, but we reduce the number of epochs from 310 to 160 and adjust the cosine decay accordingly.
-Table~\ref{tab:ablation} reports the results of the ablation study.
+The training is conducted on IN-1k and mainly follows the procedure described in Section~\ref{sec:eval:image_classifciation}, but, if not otherwise stated, we reduce the number of epochs from 310 to 160 and adjust the cosine decay accordingly if not otherwise stated.
+Tab.~\ref{tab:ablation} reports the results of the ablation study.

-\paragraph{Kernel size.} The global convolution is the main component of \hypx{} and is almost twice as large as the feature map, such that each output position can ``see'' all input positions, similar to attention.
-Reducing the kernel size marginally decreases mean accuracy.
-Once later stages lose global context, we observe an accuracy drop of $0.16\%$ while missing global context in earlier stages has almost no negative impact.
+\paragraph{Kernel size.} The global convolution is the main component of \hypx{}Former and is almost twice as large as the feature map, such that each output position can ``see'' all input positions, similar to attention.
+Halving the kernel size has no effect on performance while applying only a quarter of the original kernel size causes a slight drop in accuracy of $0.2\%$.
+Interestingly, using a constant kernel size of 9 causes no accuracy drop.
+The hierarchical structure of the network counteracts the loss of global context in each layer.
+However, once the layers in the later stages lose feature map coverage the accuracy is negatively impacted.
+Overall, \hypx{}Former has an inherent robustness to changes in hyperparameters.

-\paragraph{Other token mixers.} We already compared the runtime of different token mixers (see Figure~\ref{fig:runtime}).
-The capabilities of different token mixers can also vary drastically even in the same architecture~\cite{yu2022metaformer_baselines}, though.
-Bidirectional instead of causal sequence modeling with Hyena (H$_\text{b}$) significantly boosts the mean accuracy ($+1.02\%$).
-Adding spatial bias (\hypx{}) decreases the performance by $0.64\%$.
-We observed that \hypx{} prefers sub-optimal solutions focusing on the horizontal and vertical direction while H$_\text{b}$ shows more complex kernels (see the kernel visualizations in the supplementary material).
-Furthermore, the image border is more prominent in \hypx{}, due to 3$\times$ more zero values in the input.
-To test our hypothesis, we replace the Hyena convolution with spatially separable convolutions focusing on the main axes and observe a further drop in accuracy by $-0.4\%$.
-We hypothesize that more complex positional embeddings could improve \hypx{}, however, this remains for future work.
+\paragraph{Other token mixers.} We already compared the runtime of different token mixers (see Fig.~\ref{fig:runtime}).
+The capabilities of token mixers can also vary drastically even within the same architecture~\cite{yu2022metaformer_baselines}.
+Bidirectional instead of causal sequence modeling with Hyena (H$_\text{b}$) significantly boosts the top-1 accuracy from $79.9\%$ to $81.0\%$.
+Adding a fixed neighborhood definition (\hypx{}) decreases the accuracy by $0.7\%$.
+A reason for this decrease could be that the image border is more prominent in \hypx{} due to 3$\times$ more zero values in the input.
+We observed that \hypx{} prefers solutions focusing on the horizontal and vertical direction while H$_\text{b}$ shows more complex kernels (see Fig.~\ref{fig:filters}).
+To test our hypothesis, we investigate spatially separable convolutions focusing on the main axes and observe a further drop in accuracy by $0.4\%$.
+Interestingly, this restriction has a similar effect as the original causal Hyena.
+We hypothesize that more complex positional embeddings not preferring a particular direction could improve \hypx{}.
+However, this remains for future work.